abhishektripathi24/platform-setup/timescale/README.md

 To know more about Timescale, visit https://www.timescale.com/

 ## Overview
 From the official docs -

 > TimescaleDB is an open-source time-series database optimized for fast ingest and complex queries.
 It speaks "full SQL" and is correspondingly easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.

 ## Setup

-Installation on ubuntu 18.04.3 LTS
+Installation of `Timescale 1.2.2 over Postgres 10` on `Ubuntu 18.04.3 LTS` - [ref](https://docs.timescale.com/v1.1/getting-started/installation/ubuntu/installation-apt-ubuntu)

 1. Setup - Master
     * Follow the documentation for single node installation: https://docs.timescale.com/v1.1/getting-started/installation/ubuntu/installation-apt-ubuntu